jimmontour/jimmontour/README.md

 ### I'm always looking to work on new interesting projects.
 Reach out if you're looking to collaborate!

-When not coding, I'm going on motorcycle trips, playing guitar in my surf band, and hanging out with this little baby:
+When not coding, I like to go on motorcycle trips, play guitar in my surf band, and hang out with this little baby:

 ![My dog, Frankie](http://jimmontour.com/frank.jpg)